numfocus/gsoc/2015/proposals/agarwal-rajat.md

 # Title

-Add taxonomic name resolution to the EcoData Retriever to facilitate data science approaches to ecology
+Add taxonomic name resolution to the EcoData Retriever to facilitate data-intensive ecology

 ## Abstract

 The EcoData Retriever is a Python based tool for automatically downloading, cleaning up, and restructuring ecological data.
 It does the data munging so that the users can focus on using the data.
-As in ecological and evolutionary data, the names of species are constantly being redefined - it is difficult to combine datasets.
-By automating reconciliation of different species names as part of the process of accessing the data in the first place it will become much easier to combine diverse datasets and in new and interesting ways.
+In ecological and evolutionary data, the names of species are constantly being redefined - This makes it difficult to combine datasets.
+By automating reconciliation of different species names as part of the process of accessing the data in the first place it will be easier to combine diverse datasets and in new and interesting ways.

 ## Technical Details

 The project would consists of the following components:

 1. Querying the taxonomy name resolution service:
 APIs of the name resolution services have to be used to fetch the possible names using Python.
 The name of the species would be the input to the APIs and their possible names would be returned.
 This will be a separate module for the purpose of reusability.
+As planned, as of now pytaxize would be used to fetch the possible names.

-2. Decision of the best name
+2. Deciding on the best name
 From the possible names returned from different services, an algorithm to determine the best name has to be developed.
 This would include giving different weights to parameters like reliability of source, consistency with other services and other parameters which need to be thought of.

 3. Updating the database
-Once the decision about the best name is made, this component will update the data model and the user interface with the best name and its location.
+Once the decision about the best name is made, this component will update the database with the best name and its location.

 4. Building control flow
 This component would allow the user to choose whether to run name resolution or not.
-Also, name resolution for the species should not run if the species name is not present in the data model.
-This will act as a bridge between the UI-Data Model module and the Name Resolution module.
+Also, name resolution for the species should not run if the species name is not present in the database.
+This will act as a bridge between the UI-Database module and the Name Resolution module.

 ## Schedule of Deliverables